-As we began to write our first #TechClarity series article about Hosting, we realized we needed to take a further step back and start at the most basic level of web presence: Domain Names.
-There are countless articles and even entire websites that cover this topic in great depth, however we would like to address some of the common questions we hear frequently from our clients.
-As the internet continues to grow, domain names have become an important and valuable asset of businesses and organizations, but there are still many questions surrounding the topic.
+As we began to write our first article in our new series, we realized we needed to take a further step back and start at the most basic level of web presence: Domain Names.
+There are countless articles and even entire websites that cover this topic in great depth, however, we would like to address some of the common questions we hear frequently from our clients.
+As the internet continues to grow, domain names have become an important and valuable asset to businesses and organizations, but there are still many questions surrounding the topic.

 When we begin a web development project with a business or organization, we discuss the current status of the domain name.
 Depending on the nature of the project, we either help set up a new domain and ensure all ownership belongs to the right parties or, more often, we aid in any necessary clean-up of existing domains.
 Here are the most common clean-up scenarios we encounter: